 Legal information providers generally build a number of useful filters into their platforms.
-Commonly used filters include by source type (statute, case, regulation, etc.), by jurisdiction, by date, by topic (as assigned by editors working for the information provider), and similarly useful facets.
-130 Researchers may typically find available filters listed in a box to the left of delivered search results.
+Commonly used filters include source type (statute, case, regulation, etc.), jurisdiction, date, topic (as assigned by editors working for the information provider), and similarly useful facets.
+Researchers may typically find available filters listed in a box to the left of delivered search results.
 Figure 5.3.4 shows the use of filters on Bloomberg Law.